-Divorced and crappy as a Father of a beautiful Daughter, a lousy work ethic, and someone who was truly lost walking around not knowing why or even what was next in life.
+I was a divorced and crappy as a Father of a beautiful Daughter, a lousy work ethic, and someone who was truly lost walking around not knowing why or even what was next in life.

 First Sign: My first unknown-to-me sign of Divine intervention came as I was driving on a highway approaching an elevated curve (This was in the 1960’s).
 I was doing the speed limit when I heard a voice yell out my name.
 “JOHN!”
 I instantly realized I must have dozed off.
 If I had kept going without waking I would have driven off the curve to plunge at least 50 feet to the highway below.
 I got back into control of the car and continued on my journey not to think about the incident again for many years

 Second Sign: I was attending a public speaking course (late 1970’s) for an ad agency I worked for to improve my client meeting talks.
 We all had to do a talk in front of everyone to see what we really learned.
 At the end of my talk several attendees commented out loud, “You should have been a preacher.”
 I thought about the comments for a few minutes and then they left my mind.
 A second unknown-to-me sign of Divine intervention?